SteveMuiyuro/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execution permission to the owner, the group owner and the other users, to the file hello This script grants all permissions to others and no permissions to owner or group owner This script sets the mode of the file hello
+This script sets the mode of the file hello the same as olleh’s mode.